-According to Strother, the MWLA teachers encourage career exploration by determining, "if they [students] are interested in certain careers, we try to introduce them to those careers.
+According to Strother, the MWLA teachers encourage career exploration by finding out "if the students are interested in certain careers, we try to introduce them to those careers.
 If they are not sure, we introduce them to as many things as we can."
-One MWLA student highlighted this approach by stating that the program helped him find his career path:
+One MWLA student highlighted this approach when talking about how the program helped him find his career path:

-[MLA] helped me find a career for myself that I actually want to go into once I got out of high school and college ...
+▲ MLA helped me find a career for myself that I actually want to go into when II get out of high school and college ...
 I like to produce music.
 At first, I did not think I was going to do anything like that, I did not have any experience in music, but MLA helped me find that.
-[MLA] helps you find yourself and where you are going to fit [in] society...
-There is a pressure, but it is a good pressure to try to find yourself and to know what you are going after...
+MLA helps you find yourself and where you are going to fit in society...
+There is a pressure, but it is a good pressure to try to find yourself, and to know what you are going after...
 You just have to get good grades and then you are set... a huge part of being successful is finding something you enjoy, and MLA definitely helped with that.

-2. Identity Development
+2. IDENTITY DEVELOPMENT

 One student described a program activity called "who are you?" in which one student repeatedly asked his partner the question "who are you?" and the partner must answer the question differently each time.
-According to that student, "it was [about] thinking differently, it was thinking about and being aware [of] who you really are and trying to figure yourself out.
+According to that student, "it was about thinking differently, it was thinking about and being aware of who you really are and trying to figure yourself out.
 That is one reason I like MLA, because it opened my mind to who I really am."